Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ### Environment Variables

-To configure environment variables, look at the [server guide](https://github.com/Chattahooligans/hooligan-hymnal-app/blob/master/docs/server.md).
+To configure environment variables, look at the [server guide](server.md).
 It is best to do this before deploying the server.

 ### Deploy the Server

 To deploy the server, log into Heroku and create a new app.
 For testing purposes, a free app is sufficient.
 After deployment, the $7 paid tier will suffice for production.
 In the "Deploy" tab connect to your SG's GitHub account and select the Hooligan Hymnal Server that you forked to your account.
-Make sure you do not enable automatic deploys, as breaking changes may be pushed to the master branch frequently.
+Make sure you do not enable automatic deploys, as breaking changes may be pushed to the main branch frequently.
 To deploy the server using the command line, please refer to the [Heroku documentation](https://devcenter.heroku.com/articles/heroku-cli).

 ### Logging In